onmcu/powercycling/README.md

 1. **Declared:** what the caller says in a `HubPairs`.
 2. **Same host controller:** the two root hubs of one xHCI controller are the two halves of its receptacles.
-This seems to always be the case so far, but lacks proof from the specification at the moment.
+True on every machine seen so far; the specification does not guarantee it.
 3. **Expansion:** some boards route one side of their receptacles through a hub.
 The tell: one root of the controller has a *single* port, and on it hangs a hub with exactly as many ports as the other root (and no twin of